aherbert/gdsc-smlm/README.md

         mvn package

    This will produce a gdsc-smlm-ij_-[VERSION].jar file in the target directory of the gdsc-smlm-ij module.
-All dependencies are copied into the target/dependencies directory of the module.
+Dependencies can be copied into the target/dependencies directory using:

+        mvn dependency:copy-dependencies

 1. Installation into a Fiji/ImageJ2 install can be performed using the scijava maven goal to populate the application: